 Consider issues regarding cross-national governance on topics such as cyber security, and electronic jurisdictions of countries.

-Promote greater participation and articulation of governments in regional forums for Internet Governance, boosting the development of capacities and the creation of proper analytical frameworks, as well as convergence with organizations of civil society and technical community involved in the debates.
+Promote greater participation and articulation of all stakeholders in regional forums for Internet Governance, boosting the development of capacities and the creation of proper analytical frameworks, as well as convergence with organizations of civil society and technical community involved in the debates.

 Address the need for legal, regulatory, and policy environments that are aimed at fostering ICT investments, recognizing the importance of investment in helping to bridge the Digital Divide.